Subpoena: Judicial subpoena

 Pro se litigants who represent themselves, unlike lawyers, must ask a court clerk to officially issue them subpoena forms when they need to call witnesses by phone or in person, or when they need to officially request documents to be sent to them or directly to court.
 Any documents that have not been subpoenaed to court or verified by a witness may be dismissed by the opposite party as hearsay, unless excepted by hearsay rules or permitted by the judge.
 If the witness is called via long-distance phone call, then the requesting party is responsible for initiating the call and providing a payment with a prepaid phone card.
 Most states (including California) have further restrictions on subpoena use in criminal cases.

 Some states (as is the case in Florida) require the subpoenaing party to first file a Notice of Intent to Serve Subpoena, or a Notice of Production from Non-Party ten days prior to issuing the subpoena, so that the other party may have ample time to file any objections.

 Also, the party being subpoenaed has the right to object to the issuance of the subpoena, if it is for an improper purpose, such as subpoenaing records that have no relevance to the proceedings, or subpoenaing persons who would have no evidence to present, or subpoenaing records or testimony that is confidential or privileged.

-State courts.
-The subpoena power of any state court in the United States generally ends at that state’s border.
+The subpoena power of any state court in the United States generally ends at that state's border.
 Consequently, lacking any powers outside the state's border, state prosecutors and defense attorneys in a state criminal case cannot use the same procedures that they would use to obtain a subpoena for an out-of-state witness that they would for an in-state witness.

-Congress.
+Instead, they can use the processes defined by the Uniform Law to Secure the Attendance of Witnesses from Within or Without a State in Criminal Proceedings.

+Administrative subpoena

+Many U.S. federal agencies can issue administrative subpoenas without prior judicial oversight.

+Grand jury subpoena

+As part of their investigations, a grand jury can subpoena witnesses to testify.

+Congressional subpoena

 Standing committees in both houses of the United States Congress have the authority to send out subpoenas for legitimate lawmaking and investigation purposes.
-This compels the production of testimony or records, and failure to respond constitutes contempt of Congress.
+This compels the production of testimony or records.
+Failure to respond constitutes contempt of Congress.

+Exceptions

 There are several exceptions to being required to testify in court, including the following examples: